ministryofjustice/form-builder/decisions/0002-secure-JSON-output.md

 Threats
 - Payload may be intercepted, exposing sensitive user answers.
 - Payload may be modified in transit, with potentially damaging consequences.
+- POST requests could be made to the receiver (adapter) from sources other than Form Builder, creating records in their systems that don't reflect user submissions.

 Risks
 - Reputational damage due to data breaches